Java (programming language): Syntax

 Unlike C++, Java does not support operator overloading or multiple inheritance for classes, though multiple inheritance is supported for interfaces.

 Java uses comments similar to those of C++.
 There are three different styles of comments: a single line style marked with two slashes (//), a multiple line style opened with /* and closed with */, and the Javadoc commenting style opened with /** and closed with */.
 The Javadoc style of commenting allows the user to run the Javadoc executable to create documentation for the program and can be read by some integrated development environments (IDEs) such as Eclipse to allow developers to access documentation within the IDE.

-Hello world example
+Hello world

-The traditional Hello world program can be written in Java as:
+The following is an example of a "Hello, World!" program in the traditional Java syntax: